beehive-lab/mambo/docs/tutorials/hipeac2025/exercise4/README.md

 > PIE instruction types do not directly map to the ARM assembly instructions, but they map to instructions types defined in the ARM Architecture Reference Manual.
 More user friendly disassembly could be achieved with tool such as [Capstone](https://www.capstone-engine.org/).

 ## ARM64:
-In this exercise, we look for the `A64_DATA_PROC_REG3` (data processing on 3 registers) instruction type that includes the `MUL` instruction (see [ARM Architecture Reference Manual](https://developer.arm.com/documentation/ddi0487/ja/) for more details).
+In this exercise, we look for the `A64_DATA_PROC_REG3` (data processing on 3 registers) instruction type that includes the `MUL` instruction because instructions are grouped by instruction type (see [ARM Architecture Reference Manual](https://developer.arm.com/documentation/ddi0487/ja/) for more details).
 For example:

 ```c
 a64_instruction instruction = a64_decode(source_addr);